Devour Me Tenderly: In the Hunger of 'The Carnivorous Lamb'

 Even in translation, the rhythm feels urgent and physical.
 The narrator’s voice winds itself around the reader, confessing in a tone that’s both vulnerable and controlled.

-The repetition of sentiments and longings feels like ritual or compulsion.
-Ignacio's desire becomes a kind of weather system in the book: sometimes suffocating, sometimes strangely serene, but always inescapable.
+The repetition of sentiments and longings feels like a ritual or compulsion.
+In fact, Ignacio’s desire becomes a kind of weather system in the book: sometimes suffocating and at other times strangely serene, but forever inescapable.

-In short, the prose is deeply embodied—sensual in how it moves and breathes on the page.
+In short, the prose is deeply embodied.
+It’s sensual in how it moves and breathes on the page.
 Not only does it not shy away from the messiness of erotic obsession, but it also refuses to collapse it into tragedy or trauma.

-Ultimately, the love story at the core isn’t clean, and it isn’t liberating in the commercial sense, but it’s told without hesitation.
+Ultimately, the novel’s love story isn’t clean, nor is it liberating in the commercial sense, but it’s certainly told without hesitation.
 That steadiness is what makes it unforgettable.

 A Queerness That Doesn’t Seek Approval